Transurethral resection of a bladder tumour (TURBT)

 The surgeon sends the tumour (or tumours) they have removed to a laboratory to be looked at under a microscope.
 This tells your doctor more about the stage and grade of the cancer.

-You may have another TURBT 2 to 6 weeks after the first one.
-Your doctor may recommend this if:
+You may have another TURBT 3 to 6 weeks after the first one, for the following reasons:

-- you have a high-risk, non-muscle-invasive bladder cancer – this is to make sure all of the tumour has been removed
+- If you have a high-risk, non-muscle-invasive bladder cancer.
+This is to make sure all of the tumour has been removed.

-- samples taken during your first operation did not contain cells from the bladder muscle layer – this is to check the cancer has not started to spread into the muscle.
+- If samples taken during your first operation did not contain cells from the bladder muscle layer.
+This is to check the cancer has not started to spread into the muscle.

-Removing non-muscle-invasive bladder cancer is usually a safe procedure.
-However, there are some possible risks.
+Having a TURBT is usually a safe procedure.
+But there are some possible risks or complications.

-Some people may get a urine infection.
+Some people may get a urine tract infection (UTI).
 This can happen in hospital or after you go home.
 Signs of an infection include: